songshtr/songshtr.github.io/README.md

 <iframe width="400" height="300" src="https://www.youtube.com/embed/_lcCJzfXl50" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-It has been said that every man is a lie, ju
+It has been said that every man is a lie, just one in a line of lone and momentary men.